CenturyLink Field, home of the Seahawks and Sounders, to be renamed Lumen Field

 Starting with Thursday night’s Seahawks-Cardinals game, the Seattle venue will be known as Lumen Field, the move reflecting CenturyLink’s rebranding as Lumen Technologies in September.

-The Seahawks will make the name change official in a statement Thursday morning.
-The statement was obtained by The Seattle Times.
+The Seahawks made the name change official in a statement Thursday morning.

 The new name is pending approval Thursday by the Washington State Public Stadium Authority, the Washington state public corporation owner of the stadium.